VISA APPLICATION

 1. Pay the $350 I-901 SEVIS Fee using your SRJC Form I-20 (see FAQs).
 Be sure to save the receipt for your visa interview!

-3. Contact the nearest U.S. Embassy to schedule your visa interview (see wait times).
+3. After 48 hours, you may schedule your visa interview at the nearest U.S. Embassy (see wait times).

 4. Practice, practice, practice!